NewZsh/Notes-for-Learning-Theory/notes.md

 - Label Set: label $y \in \mathcal{Y}$.
 Currently, just consider the binary classification task, i.e., $y = 0,1 $ or $ -1, +1 $.
 - Training data: $S=((x_1, y_1), \cdots, (x_m,y_m))$ is a finite sequence.

-&emsp;&emsp;`remark: usually called 'training set', but must be 'training sequence' more exactly, because the same sample may appear more than one time, and some training algorithms is order-sensitive.`
+`remark: usually called 'training set', but must be 'training sequence' more exactly, because the same sample may appear more than one time, and some training algorithms is order-sensitive.`

   - **A simple data generation model**: